Roy Thomason: Decision to stand down

 Thomason was censured by the House of Commons Select Committee on Standards and Privileges for failing to declare loans made to him.
 He decided not to re-stand after the local Conservative Association opened nominations to other candidates.

 On 18 September 1996, Thomason decided he would not offer himself as a candidate for reselection and would stand down as an MP.

 Subsequent career

-After the 1997 election, Thomason went back into business management and is currently executive chairman of the Charminster group of property companies.
-He has also served as chairman of London Strategic Housing, a Housing Association.
+After the 1997 election, Thomason went back into business management and was executive chairman of the Charminster group of property companies.
+He also served as chairman of London Strategic Housing, a Housing Association.

+Death

+Thomason died on 16 October 2024, at the age of 79.